AY2526S1-CS2103-F10-1/tp/docs/UserGuide.md

 * The Name must not start or end with a hyphen, apostrophe, period, accented character, or slash.
 * The Name must not contain consecutive special characters (e.g., --, '', //, .., or double spaces).

-**Rules for `OTHER_PHONE_NUMBERS, EMAIL, ADDRESS`**
+**Rules for `OTHER_NUMBER, EMAIL, ADDRESS`**
 * You can store multiple of them inside by using labels.
 For example, `e=johnsmith@gmail.com (personal) johnwork@company.com.sg (work)`.
-  But, if you are just storing 1 of these parameters the label will be optionally, else if you are storing multiple of these parameters the label is compulsory.
+  But, if you are just storing 1 of these parameters the label will be optional, else if you are storing multiple of these parameters the label is compulsory.

 **Rules for `Tag`**
 * A person can have any number of tags (including 0)